60+ Creative Virtual Fundraising Ideas for Nonprofit Events to Bring Your Community Together Online While Raising Vital Funds

 Sleeping to raise money might sound like a copout at first, but that’s probably because you haven’t thought enough about it.
 In a sleepout-athon, participants try to sleep outdoors for as long as possible to make as much money as they can for charity.
 This is often done as a group for safety and to stop anyone from going too crazy.

-To take things to the next level, turn this into a larger event where people participate in other activities while also sleeping out.
-This way, keeping up with the videos can become pretty rivetting for anyone watching the live stream — it's almost like watching a reality TV show.
+To take things to the next level, turn this into a larger online event where people participate in other activities while also sleeping out.
+This way, keeping up with the videos can become pretty riveting for anyone watching the live stream — it's almost like watching a reality TV show giving the watchers more enticement to keep watching their screen and making live donations.

 Choose the warm summer months if you want to be merciful or the colder periods for more of a challenge.